saiprasannasastry/Nokia/README.md

   - if you wish to clean up the ports run `lsof -i tcp:$PORT` and then kill the port using PID `kill $PID` .
 Use this command if your bringing up the environment on mac
   - for ubunutu  run `netstat -anp|grep "$PORT"` then kill the port using PID `kill $PID`

-## To play around just run `make build` : This will build/ pull all the images and get the setup ready to run http calls
+## To play around just clone this repo `git clone https://github.com/saiprasannasastry/Nokia.git` run `make build` : This will build/ pull all the images and get the setup ready to run http calls

   ## NOTE
   - except albumID everything has to be unique otherwise you will get "ALREADY_EXISTS" error.
 This makes sense because the photo id and title always has to be uniqe as well the URL